semerriam/miami-herald-floods-of-trouble/README.md

 ### `broward_data` — Broward County crowd-sourced flood reports
 923 records | October 2016 – November 2023

-Broward County provided the Herald a geopackage file of the county's Document the Floods dashboard, a crowd-sourced reporting tool that asks residents to log flood events in real time.
-The dataset included 923 reports from 827 unique locations, indicating multiple reports from some sites.
-Residents are asked for flood depth measurements and whether the location has flooded before.
-Response after response checked the box "yes, it always floods here," and measured depths in double-digit inches.
+Broward County provided the Herald a geopackage file of the county’s [Document the Floods dashboard](https://document-the-floods-bcgis.hub.arcgis.com/); the dataset included 923 reports of flooding at 827 unique locations indicating that there were multiple reports submitted from the same locations.
+The data covers from October 2016 to November 2023.

 | field | description |
 | --- | --- |